MPI-Certified Vehicle Inspection Station for BIIC

 Our Booking Process

-When your vehicle is ready for inspection, please contact us by phone or complete our Online Intake Form prior to dropping your vehicle off.
+When your vehicle is ready for inspection, please complete our Online Intake Form prior to dropping your vehicle off.

 Our I-CAR Platinum Journeyman Technician will meet with you to: